Discover Kenya : Musics and Scenes (Dance / Theater)

 Traditional music

-Among the Luo people, music is characterized by its syncopation and the importance given to the voice.
-Rich in vocal ornamentation, the songs are often structured in calls and responses.
-Also found here is the sigalagala, a type of ululation practiced mainly by women, usually the highlight of the musical performance.
-The emblematic instrument of Luo music is obviously the nyatiti, a type of lyre with five or eight strings whose sound fascinates the whole world (the American musician Andrew Bird, for example, introduced it in some of his songs).
-Most often played alone, it is however sometimes accompanied by some other typical instruments of the region such as theoporo, a long horn inserted in a calabash, or theorutu, a one-stringed fiddle.
-Far from being confined to folklore or tradition, the nyatiti has a few star musicians such as Ayub Ogada, whose songs have been featured in many films (notably The Constant Gardener), Suzanna Owiyo who mixes luo and pop or folk sounds, John "Rapasa" Otieno or Anyango (of Japanese nationality).
+Luo music is characterized by syncopation and a strong emphasis on the voice.
+Rich in vocal ornamentation, songs are often structured in call-and-response patterns.
+Also featured here is sigalagala, a type of ululation practiced mainly by women, generally the highlight of the musical performance.
+The emblematic instrument of Luo music is, of course, the nyatiti, a type of lyre with five or eight strings whose sound fascinates the whole world (American musician Andrew Bird, for example, used it in some of his songs).
+Most often played alone, it is sometimes accompanied by other instruments typical of the region, such as theoporo, a long horn inserted into a calabash, or theorutu, a single-stringed fiddle.
+Far from being confined to folklore or tradition, nyatiti features a number of star musicians, such as Ayub Ogada, whose songs have been featured many times in films (notably The Constant Gardener), Suzanna Owiyo, who mixes luo sounds with pop or folk, John "Rapasa" Otieno or Anyango (of Japanese nationality).

-Among the Maasai, historically semi-nomadic, the music is traditionally devoid of instruments, purely vocal and polyphonic.
-The rhythms are generally provided by the body.
-Among the Turkana and Samburu neighbors, wind instruments such as the kudu
+The music of the Maasai, historically semi-nomadic, is traditionally instrumentless, purely vocal and polyphonic.
+Rhythms, meanwhile, are generally performed by the body.
+Among neighboring Turkana and Samburu, we find wind instruments such as the kudu, an antelope horn, and call-and-response songs.

 Popular music